 || Linux event system interface - requires the uinput component to be discovered

-If a third party component wishes to control this interface, or if the current interface is to be disabled, then the setting should be changed to a custom name or set to a dummy value.
+If another process wishes to control the touch interface with the OS, or if the current interface is to be disabled, then the setting should be changed to a custom name or set to a dummy value.
 Specifying the name here hands control to the custom interface.
 Such an interface implementation should also check the value of this field and only deliver touches into the system if this value matches the custom name, as described here.

 If under Windows you wanted to disable the Virtual HID interface and revert to single touch mouse interface then set the setting to tbupddsu.
 The driver will only post to this interface irrespective of the presence of the Virtual HID interface.